UDA18 USB DAC with Isolated USB signal

 The UDA18 uses the Savitech SA9227 USB receiver in asynchronous USB mode.
-It doesn’t need any drivers in Mac and Linux, and you can set the H/F switch to “F” (audio class 1.0) for plug and play without needing drivers in Windows.
-There are Windows drivers available for >96kHz and DSD (audio class 2.0 mode, set the switch to “H”).
+It doesn’t need any drivers in Mac and Linux, and you can set the H/F switch to “F” (audio class 1.0) for plug and play without needing drivers in older Windows versions.
+In Windows 10 you no longer need drivers for higher sample rates.
+There are drivers available for older Windows versions enabling >96kHz and DSD (audio class 2.0 mode, set the switch to “H”).

 Android compatibility: So far we have tested with Xiaomi phone only.
 It works natively also without external power connected.

 The output stage chip is TPA6120A.
 It has enough power for most headphones and can also drive line level loads such a preamps, amplifiers.
 The differential signal from the ES9018K2M DAC chip is fed to an OPA2134 before the TPA6120A.